Rakudai Majo: Anime film

 An anime film adaptation was announced on October 10, 2021.
-The film, titled Rakudai Majo: Fūka to Yami no Majo, is animated by Production I.G and directed by Takayuki Hamana, with Kiyoko Yoshimura overseeing the scripts, Marumi Sugita designing the characters, and Shun Narita and Yasuyuki Yamazaki composing the music.
-It will open in Japan on March 31, 2023.
+The film, titled Rakudai Majo: Fūka to Yami no Majo, is animated by Production I.G and directed by Takayuki Hamana, with Kiyoko Yoshimura overseeing the scripts, Marumi Sugita handling the character designs, and Shun Narita and Yasuyuki Yamazaki composing the music.
+It opened in Japan on March 31, 2023.
 The theme song is "Tokimeki no Kaze ni Notte" (ときめきの風に乗って) by Honoka Inoue.

 Reception

 The novel series has a cumulative 1.6 million copies in print.